net-lisias-ksp/Principia/Installing,-reporting-bugs,-and-frequently-asked-questions.md

 When no vessels are present timewarp should be very smooth, even at 6'000'000x (in RealSolarSystem).

 ##RealSolarSystem users
-Principia comes with initial state and gravity models configs for all celestial bodies in RealSolarSystem as of 2015-08-16.
+Principia comes with initial state and gravity models configs for all celestial bodies in RealSolarSystem as of 2016-08-22.
 Moreover, initial states and gravity models are provided for the following celestials from pozine's *RSS Planets & Moons expanded*:
-- Charon
 - Titania
 - Oberon
 - Ariel